 - Bathe your pet.
 Bathing your pet can help loosen up dead fur, dirt and debris, but if your pet has tangled or matted fur, moisture can tighten up the matts.
 Make sure you are able to run a comb through your pet’s fur before bathing.
 Check out these blogs to learn How To Give Your Dog A Bath or How To Give Your Cat A Bath.

 - Don’t forget the pawdicure.
 Not only does your dog or cat need regular grooming, but you should also trim their nails.
-Check out this blog to learn how to clip your dog’s nails or check out this blog to learn how to clip your cat’s nails.
+Check out how to clip your dog’s nails or learn how to clip your cat’s nails.
 You may also need to trim the fur in your pet’s paws.
 Check out this blog on paw trimming to learn more.

 - Dental Health is also important.
 Make sure you regularly brush your pet’s teeth to maintain those pearly whites.
 Check out these blogs to learn How To Brush Your Dog’s Teeth or How To Brush Your Cat’s Teeth.